50 Simple Ways to Boost Your Metabolism

 Certified health coach Claudia Matles recommends drinking hot lemon water.
 You can even add cayenne pepper and finely chopped, fresh organic ginger root to your hot water with lemon.
 Keep in mind though, that lemon water may also damage teeth so don’t overdo it.

 If you want to know how to boost your metabolism without having to exercise or change your diet, consider mindfulness, the art of focusing on the moment.
 “We live such busy lives leaving us with no time to eat and enjoy our meals,” says Melendez-Klinger.
 “Studies have shown the benefits of focusing on our hunger cues, taking the time to chewing each bite (15 times recommended) and to savoring and enjoying each bite.”
-Next, check out the everyday habits that secretly slow down your metabolism.
+Even busy people can fit mindfulness into their lives with these easy tricks.

 - Julie Lohre, a certified personal trainer, nutrition specialist, and American Ninja Warrior.